towersvault/shinpokered/README.md

 - Added a PC to the daycare
 - Teaching a TM as a field move (Dig/Teleport) no longer consumes the TM
 - Added visual indicator when swapping bag space
+- The daycare can now support two evolutions back-to-back

 #Bugfixes: